archwisp/PHPEncryptData/README.md

 ## Unit Tests

-Execute `phpunit` binary from the project root:

-    $ phpunit
+1. Perform steps 1 & 2 from the Installation section if you haven't already

-If you want to customize the PHPUnit configuration:
+2. (optional) If you want to customize the PHPUnit configuration:

     $ cp phpunit.xml.dist phpunit.xml

-Customize phpunit.xml to your liking.
+Then customize phpunit.xml to your liking.

+3. Execute `phpunit` binary from the project root:

+    $ ./vendor/bin/phpunit

-## That's it!
+## Credits

+Bryan C. Geraghty: Original author
+John Kary: Responsible for really cleaning the project up